March 2013, Volume 5, Issue 3

 World Book is moving toward a tablet-friendly interface.
 While World Book articles are available on all the devices, special features like videos, sound and read-aloud are not.
 World Book has two free iPad apps designed for younger students.
 World Book World of Animals (lite) features 20 different animals, games, sounds, compare features and more.
 World Book This Day in History lets you see selected events for a day in history with short articles, speeches and pictures.

 On Android, iPhone/iTouch and Blackberry devices, World Book Student and World Book Advanced have mobile pages that you can select and view after logging into the World Book homepage via the State Library list of online resources.
 View the entire article, including pictures and maps.

 The answer to the opening question is "mostly yes."
 Use State Library e-resources on your mobile device.
 And if a feature doesn't work, wait awhile and the vendors will catch up!
-The State Library Electronic Resources Coordinators will keep you posted when they hear about developments from the vendors.
+The State Library Electronic Services Coordinators will keep you posted when they hear about developments from the vendors.